drug-design/course/docs/chapters/adme-properties.md

 #### Water Solubility and Dissolution

-The solubility requirement of a drug is dual: on one hand the drug has to possess lipophilic properties to penetrate cell membranes, and on the other hand it has to be hydrophilic enough to avoid precipitation in the aqueous media (e.g. gastrointestinal tract, blood).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/water-solubility-dissolution-a097194d'><i class='fa fa-play' aria-hidden='true'></i></button>The solubility requirement of a drug is dual: on one hand the drug has to possess lipophilic properties to penetrate cell membranes, and on the other hand it has to be hydrophilic enough to avoid precipitation in the aqueous media (e.g. gastrointestinal tract, blood).
 Water solubility is of crucial importance for the absorption (many drugs are given in a solid dosage form and must dissolve before absorption can take place).
 Dissolution is the rate-limiting step in the absorption of many low solubility drugs.
 The incorporation of an ionizable center in the molecule such as an amine will increase its water solubility.
 *[nce]: New Chemical Entity: a compound not previously described.